epu-ntua/FITMAN-Anlzer/README.md

 The following are prerequisites you need to install in order to successfully use all the functionalities:

-Java (JRE 6 and JRE 7)
+Java (JRE 7)
-Couchbase Server (Enterprise Edition 2.1.1) Elasticsearch (0.90.2)
+Couchbase Server (Enterprise Edition 3.1.1) Elasticsearch (1.7.3)
-Kibana (v3.0.0)
+Kibana (v3.1.2)
-Couchbase transport plugin for Elasticsearch Elasticsearch Head plugin (optional)
+Couchbase transport plugin for Elasticsearch
-MySQL Server (5.6)
-Rapidminer (5.3.013)
-Rapidanalytics (CE 1.3.013)
 Python (2.7)
-Django (1.6)
+Django (1.8)

 The versions listed here are the ones used for the anlzer vm which you can download through [FITMAN catalogue](http://catalogue.fitman.atosresearch.eu/enablers/unstructured-and-social-data-analytics)
 All of the above are available both for Linux and Windows.
-That said, Anlzer has been developed and tested under Ubuntu and this is the proposed OS for the installation.
+That said, Anlzer has been developed and tested under Ubuntu (12.04) and this is the proposed OS for the installation.
 Should you choose to use newer versions of the required software (which is strongly advisable as new versions include bug fixes and security updates), make sure to check for possible incompatibilities.
-As an example, make sure there is a couchbase transport plugin for the selected Couchbase Server and Elasticsearch versions.
+As an example, make sure there is a Couchbase transport plugin for the selected Couchbase Server and Elasticsearch versions.

 -------------